 Giving advice on asset allocation is one of the toughest things a financial advisor can do.
 How are they supposed to know how much risk another person can take?
 Asset allocation is an investment strategy that aims to diversify one’s portfolio holdings based on risk tolerance and time frame.
-Riskier assets generally include stocks and real estate while bonds and cash are referred to as safer investments.
+Riskier assets generally include stocks (particularly OTC assets such as penny stocks) and real estate while bonds and cash are referred to as safer investments.
 Risk and rate of return are always proportional, so while bonds and cash may offer you the most security, they often have the lowest rate of returns.

 Choosing an asset allocation can be as simple as a rule of thumb: Hold your age in bonds and 100 – your age in stocks.
 Or it could involve an in-depth analysis of your long term financial goals and risk tolerance.
 My asset allocation is on the riskier side at 90% stocks, 10% bonds because I am looking at a 40+ year time frame before I plan to retire.
 Now is a great time to assess your risk tolerance because the market has seen almost a 10% drop in the past month.
 A combination of European debt woes and a dismal May jobs report in the US has really hammered my 401k.
 Let’s find out if you need to re-assess your asset allocation.

 In the past month, the stock portion of my asset allocation has gone down nearly 10% while my bond fund has gone up 1%.
 Stocks and bonds are the two main components of my asset allocation because they don’t share a high rate of correlation.
 You want a portfolio with investment classes that do not move in the same direction at the same time to reduce volatility.